kdxotwo/comp424_sql_injection/README.md

     * Use RVM to manage your ruby versions: https://rvm.io/rvm/install

+    * The app uses bootstrap.
+To install bootstrap, follow this guide until section 'I - Add BootStrap' <a href="https://dev.to/songta17/rails-6-with-bootstrap-5-5c08">https://dev.to/songta17/rails-6-with-bootstrap-5-5c08</a> <b><i>Note: you need popper/core instead of popper.js and so run this command instead of what the guide says: 'yarn add @popperjs/core' .</i></b>

 * Database creation\
 To create your database, from your terminal go to the root directory of your project and run this command: